Hundreds urged to wash clothes after UK nerve agent attack

 Local residents said they were concerned by the warnings about contamination issued to the people who had visited the venues.

-“It’s worried a lot of people,” dog walker Phil Burt said.
-“This town is usually packed on a Sunday, but I think a lot of people are just staying away.”
+“It’s worried a lot of people,” dog walker Phil Burt said.“This town is usually packed on a Sunday, but I think a lot of people are just staying away.”

 Many in British media and politics have speculated that Russia could have played a part in the attack on Skripal, but interior minister Amber Rudd said on Saturday it was too early to say who was responsible.